Last updated: September 13th, 2023

 This hiking shoe is one of the most reliable and best walking shoes for all-day exploring, whether you’re hitting the trail or the pavement.

-- They take a while to dry, so after a full day of hiking in rain, the tops of your toes may feel damp
+• They take a while to dry, so after a full day of hiking in rain, the tops of your toes may feel dam

 Best Women’s Waterproof Hiking Boots

-These heavy-duty waterproof boots for women have an air cushion in the heel for stability and to absorb shock.
+In addition to keeping my feet dry even in the worst rainy weather, these heavy-duty waterproof boots have an air cushion in the heel for stability and to absorb shock.

-They also have great traction and a protective rubber toe cap for even the rockiest of terrains.
+They also have great traction and a protective rubber toe cap for uneven terrain, which has been a nice feature on some of the rockier trails I’ve hiked when I inadvertently kick rocks aside.

-The high ankle design of these hiking shoes also means you won’t be twisting anything anytime soon.
+And the high ankle design of these hiking shoes means I won’t be twisting anything anytime soon.

-There’s support in every aspect of this shoe and it’s versatile and breathable enough to wear in hot or cold weather.
+There’s support in every aspect of this shoe and it’s breathable enough to wear in hot or cold weather–I’ve hiked plenty with these shoes in of both types of weather.

 Merrell also offers wide versions in every size so you can find your perfect fit no matter how your foot is shaped, making them some of the best waterproof shoes for wide feet as well.